Glossary

 An urn is a container that holds cremated remains.
 Urns come in many materials, sizes, and styles — from simple boxes to decorative vessels and biodegradable options — and may be kept at home, buried, or placed in a columbarium niche.

-A standard adult urn is sized to hold the few pounds of remains a cremation produces.
-Keepsake urns hold a small portion for relatives who want to share the remains.
+A standard adult urn is sized to hold the few pounds of remains a cremation produces — a common guideline is roughly one cubic inch of capacity per pound of the person's body weight.
+Keepsake urns are much smaller and hold a portion for relatives who want to share the remains, and cremation jewelry holds a token amount.

-Under the FTC Funeral Rule, you may buy an urn from any seller and a funeral home cannot charge a fee for using one you provide.
-Biodegradable urns are made for water or scattering ceremonies.
+Under the FTC Funeral Rule, you may buy an urn from any seller, including online retailers, and a funeral home cannot refuse to use, or charge a handling fee for, one you provide.
+That lets you compare styles and prices freely.
+If you plan to place the urn in a niche or bury it, check the cemetery's size limits first.

 Related terms